Open Wednesdays-Mondays. Closed Tuesdays. Silver Passes only. Please read about our tour opening dates & safety information.

 Top 10 Activities & Attractions

 For an exceptional sightseeing experience, get your seat on our San Diego tour, open now.
 This comprehensive tour is fully narrated and transports you to more than 100 points of interest.
-You’ll have a chance to get off and stay as long as you wish at any of the stops including the Maritime Museum, the Midway Aircraft Carrier Museum, Seaport Village, Little Italy, Gaslamp Quarter, the Whaley House, Hotel del Coronado and much more.
+You’ll have a chance to get off and stay as long as you wish at any of the stops including the Maritime Museum, the Midway Aircraft Carrier Museum, Seaport Village, Little Italy, Gaslamp Quarter, Hotel del Coronado and much more.
 The Old Town Trolley conductor shares interesting history and entertains with amusing anecdotes.
 Also, there are trolleys coming along all day long so you can enjoy lunch in Coronado or downtown San Diego, shop or just explore Old Town.
 You can even spread out your tour over a few days.

 The safety and well-being of our guests and team members remain our highest priority.
 Read about our safety information.